Semiclassical dynamics of horizons in spherically symmetric collapse: Semiclassical scenario

-We see that $r_{\star}$ determines a \emph{threshold radius} for the horizon formation; if $r_{b}<r_{\star}$, then \emph{no} horizon can form at any stage of the collapse.
-The case $r_{b}=r_{\star}$ corresponds to the formation of a dynamical horizon at the boundary of the two spacetime regions \cite{dynHorizon}.
-Finally, for the case $r_{b}>r_{\star}$ two horizons will form, one inside and the other outside of the collapsing matter.
+We see that $r_{\star}$ determines a \emph{threshold radius} for the horizon formation in the scalar field collapse with the momentum $\pi_{\phi}$; if $r_{b}<r_{\star}$, then \emph{no} horizon can form at any stage of the collapse.
+The case $r_{b}=r_{\star}$ corresponds to the formation of a dynamical horizon at the boundary of the two spacetime regions \cite{dynHorizon,dynHorizon2}.
+Finally, for the case $r_{b}>r_{\star}$ two horizons will form, one inside and the other outside the collapsing matter.